-NYSERDA proposes that its Quality and Market Standards (QMS) team conduct pre-commissioning and post-commissioning field and photo inspections of contracted projects to confirm installed equipment is as approved under the program and to ensure general compliance with codes, standards, and accepted industry practices.
-A commissioning report would be provided to NYSERDA.
-NYSERDA would provide Quality Assurance (QA) inspection reports and work with Parties to address nonconformances.
+NYSERDA's Quality and Market Standards (QMS) team shall conduct a reasonable number of precommissioning and post-commissioning field and photo inspections before, during, and after the installation of contracted projects to confirm installed equipment is as approved under the program, and to ensure general compliance with codes, standards, and accepted industry practices.
+The QMS team will provide Quality Assurance (QA) inspection reports and work with Parties to address nonconformances.
+The QMS team shall also ensure adherence to the peer review process described in Section 4.5.1.
+Quality Assurance requirements shall be provided in further detail in the Program Manual.